CompTIA Security+ Exam Notes

 Cluster Shared Volumes:

-NTFS can be used with Cluster Shared Volumes (CSV) to provide volumes that can be accessed simultaneously from multiple nodes of a failover cluster.
+NTFS can be used with Cluster Shared Volumes (CSV) to provide volumes that can be accessed simultaneously from multiple failover cluster nodes.

 OneDrive: